Toxicology Investigators Consortium (ToxIC) FIT Program

 Duties and Responsibilities

-The term begins in April 2022 and continues through June 2023.
+The term begins in March every year and concludes at the end of June of the following year.
 The ToxIC Fellow’s responsibilities will include the following activities:

 - Attend weekly ToxIC administration meetings.